mrtazz/leoric/README.md

 `PROJECTNAME` will have it replaced with the project's name (either whatever you passed in with `-n` or the basename of the current directory).

+Note that the usage of m4 is entirely optional and if there is no m4 installed, leoric will warn but still continue.
+The only difference is that macro expansion within files will not be done, but instead the files are just copied.
+Substitution of file names will still be done as it doesn't rely on m4.

 ### M4 and Markdown
 Since the default mode for m4 is to just echo lines that are comments (denoted with a `#`), this means substitution in Markdown headlines doesn't work by